-Opened in rented quarters in 1854, the Flavel Moseley school was named for the first president of the Chicago school board and founder of the high school library system.
-The 10 room building had an initial enrollment of 600 elementary pupils in classes which started in February, 1857.
+Flavel Moseley School was named after the first president of the Chicago school board and founder of the high school library system.
+The 10 room building had an initial enrollment of 600 elementary pupils in classes which started in February 1857.
 When an addition was built in 1857, the Moseley school became the south division high school.